 - 1.4 How to Tell if Your Product Contains Grain

-The medicinal mushroom category has been growing significantly over the past few years and many have called medicinal mushrooms the superfood of 2017.
-As a raw ingredient supplier of medicinal mushroom extracts for over 25 years, we have seen new growth from traditional supplement companies but also many new companies looking to add mushrooms to everything from coffee, chocolate, health bars, sports drinks, kombucha, beer, to you name it; someone is trying to put mushrooms in it.
+As a raw ingredient supplier of medicinal mushroom extracts for over 25 years, we have seen new growth from traditional supplement companies but also many new companies looking to add mushrooms to everything from coffee, chocolate, health bars, sports drinks, kombucha, and beer.
+You name it; someone is trying to put mushrooms in it.

-If I told you that the mushroom supplement you are taking did not contain mushrooms and in fact was mostly grain starch, how would you react?
+However, if I told you that the mushroom supplement you are taking did not contain mushrooms and in fact was mostly grain starch, how would you react?
 Sad?
 Mad?
 Total disbelief?
-Well, I hate to say that it’s more common than you might think.
+Well, I hate to break it to you, but mushroom supplements with grain-like starches are more common than you might think.

 The Life Cycle of a Mushroom Producing Fungus.